 Implement emulation of ndn-cxx `ndn::Face`

-#1 Updated by Junxiao Shi almost 4 years ago
+#1 Updated by Junxiao Shi about 4 years ago

 nfd::Face to a